foodcafeshop/Food-Cafe/FUTURE_ROADMAP.md

 ### 📸 7.
 AI Menu Digitization (Live ✅)
 *   **Photo Import**: Upload multiple photos of physical menus.
 *   **Auto-Generation**: AI parses text to generate CSVs for Menus, Categories, Items, and their relationships.
+*   **Auto Image Generation**: When adding menus, categories, menu items, or inventory items without an image, a thumbnail is auto-generated from the item name using Bing image search.

 ### 🚀 8.
 High-Converting Landing Page (Live ✅)
 *   **Target Audience**: Restaurant/Cafe owners.